Types of MBA Program: Navigating Your Business Education Options

 Top tier executive MBA programs can cost more than $100,000.
 An example is The University of Pennsylvania’s Wharton School’s specialized program.
 However, there are less expensive alternatives available for less than $50,000.
 An example would be the program offered by San Francisco State’s EMBA degree costing around $43,000.

 Professional MBA programs offer students the flexibility of study, while being full-time employees.
 Apart from the Executive MBA, students enlisted in a PMBA program are typically recent graduates of their bachelor’s degree, with new or recent experience in their field.
 Whereas students in the EMBA program are more experienced with likely 5-10+ years of knowledge of their careers.
 Coursework is offered generously in the evening, or sometimes weekends; students typically require 20-28 months to complete the program.
 Tuitions are comparable to the EMBA; however, it is common for professionals to receive employer-sponsored tuition, in part or full.

-Even if you are not interested in this type of specialization, you can choose an MBA program that is designed to fit your industry; all MBA programs allow their students to specialize in fields such as technology, accounting, communications, etc.
+Even if you are not interested in this type of specialization, you can choose an MBA program that is designed to fit your industry; all MBA programs allow their students to specialize in fields such as technology, accounting, and communications.

 Your choice of MBA program should be based on careful evaluation of your assets and resources, as well as your requirements and aspirations.
 Be sure to carefully assess your professional goals and pinpoint the exact amount of time and effort you can dedicate to your degree, and go with the program that best matches your needs.
 By doing this, you will have set your feet on the road to success in your online MBA degree.